 Get a Bird’s Eye View of the Business’s Financial Situation

-Thanks to the features of an integrated accounting system, you’ll be able to garner some wide-ranging insight on your company’s financial situation.
+Thanks to the features of your integrated accounting system, you’ll also be able to garner some wide-ranging insight on your company’s financial situation.
 Both your business forecasting and your financial decision-making will be backed up by credible, accurate, and up-to-date accounting records.